The classical music festival solely dedicated to the works of

 Sir Arnold Bax (1883 – 1953)

-The 2019 festival will feature the following major orchestral works:
+The 2019 festival featured the following major orchestral works:

 From Dusk ‘Till Dawn

 Australian premiere performance of Bax’s extraordinary 1917 ballet (originally known as Between Twelve and Three).
 The story is about three figurines (a figure in Dresden porcelain, a clown and a Russian ballerina) in a window sill on a Summer night who suddenly come to life at the stroke of midnight, only to return to being inanimate at sunrise.

 This was the first peformance anywhere in the world since 1982, the composer’s manuscript only being rediscovered in 1981.
 The performance was made possible due to the courtesy of the Bax Trust and the Royal Academy of Music.

 The Festival also included a separate concert of chamber music by Bax and his contemporaries; a new documentary film on the life and music of the composer created by the ADO, as well as online digital engagement experiences to further explore the remarkable accomplishments of this outstanding, but sadly neglected, 20th-Century British composer.

 Who was Sir Arnold Bax?

 Arnold Edward Trevor Bax was born in Streatham, South London, on 8 November 1883.
 He studied at the Royal Academy of Music and his teachers were Frederick Corder for composition, and Tobias Matthay for piano.